 How Acquired: Signed by the Galaxy on January 15, 2013

-Permanently transferring to LA Galaxy in 2013, Juninho rejoins the team for his fifth season as the member of the Galaxy squad.
-Known for his long range shots and precise passes, Juninho contributed to the team’s 2012 and 2011 MLS Cup victories.
+Permanently transferring to LA Galaxy in 2013, Juninho is a key member of the Galaxy squad.
+Known for his long range shots and precise passes, Juninho contributed to the team’s 2011, 2012 and 2014 MLS Cup victories.

 2013: Juninho officially became the member of LA Galaxy at the beginning of the season, ending his loan spell from Sao Paulo.
 He started in all of his 32 regular season appearances, providing one goal and four assists.
 He notched two assists against Real Salt Lake (8/17), both to Robbie Keane.
 Juninho also scored the game-tying free kick against Seattle Sounders (9/21).

 2012: Returning to LA Galaxy for the third season as a loan player from Sao Paulo, Juninho experienced the best season of his career to date, finishing his season with career-high seven goals and four assists in his 32 league appearances.
 He became LA’s all-time leading scorer in the CONCACAF Champions League and also scored a memorable brace against Chivas (8/12) and Toronto (9/22) in MLS play.
 In the MLS playoffs, he set up two goals in his six appearances.